Astronomical unit: Development of unit definition

-In 1976, to establish an even precise measure for the astronomical unit, the IAU formally adopted a new definition.
+In 1976, to establish a more precise measure for the astronomical unit, the IAU formally adopted a new definition.
 Although directly based on the then-best available observational measurements, the definition was recast in terms of the then-best mathematical derivations from celestial mechanics and planetary ephemerides.
 It stated that "the astronomical unit of length is that length (A) for which the Gaussian gravitational constant (k) takes the value 0.01720209895 when the units of measurement are the astronomical units of length, mass and time".
 Equivalently, by this definition, one au is "the radius of an unperturbed circular Newtonian orbit about the sun of a particle having infinitesimal mass, moving with an angular frequency of 0.01720209895 radians per day"; or alternatively that length for which the heliocentric gravitational constant (the product G) is equal to (0.01720209895)2 au3/d2, when the length is used to describe the positions of objects in the Solar System.

 Subsequent explorations of the Solar System by space probes made it possible to obtain precise measurements of the relative positions of the inner planets and other objects by means of radar and telemetry.
 As with all radar measurements, these rely on measuring the time taken for photons to be reflected from an object.
 Because all photons move at the speed of light in vacuum, a fundamental constant of the universe, the distance of an object from the probe is calculated as the product of the speed of light and the measured time.
 However, for precision the calculations require adjustment for things such as the motions of the probe and object while the photons are transiting.
 In addition, the measurement of the time itself must be translated to a standard scale that accounts for relativistic time dilation.
 Comparison of the ephemeris positions with time measurements expressed in Barycentric Dynamical Time (TDB) leads to a value for the speed of light in astronomical units per day (of 86400 s).
 By 2009, the IAU had updated its standard measures to reflect improvements, and calculated the speed of light at 173.1446326847(69) au/d (TDB).